Here is the latest buzz from JKQ Design.

 #slkidd #website #jkqdesign

-# – Hashtags are widely used today on social media and are excellent marketing tools.
-However, I often see it used in ways that will actually not do anything for the person posting it.
+# – Hashtags are widely used today on social media and can be excellent marketing tools.
+However, I often see them used in ways that do nothing for the post.

 Namely not leaving a space in-between the hashtag-words.
-Some are just #this#that#and#everything#inbetween and the latter sequence would actually not do anything it is just a string of letters with some hashtags thrown in.
+Some are just #this#that#and#everything#inbetween and the latter sequence would actually not do anything, it is just a string of words with some hashtag symbols thrown in.

-If your words are to be picked up in searches you need space before the hashtag i.e. #hashtag #hashtags .
-You will se the formatting changing when used correctly in most medias.
+For the #hashtag to work and thereby allow your words to be picked up in searches, there must be a space between each tagged word i.e. #hashtag #hashtags.
+You will see the formatting changing when used correctly in most medias.
 So no space before the hashtag equals wasted work.

-For more in-dept information of use of hashtags have a look at these blog posts from Hub Spot and Postplanner, both have lots of information for you.
+For more in-depth information on the use of hashtags have a look at these blog posts from Hub Spot and Postplanner, both have lots of information for you.

 Happy Hastagging 🙂